audaciaconsulting/Audacia.Seed/README.md

 3. For each mandatory navigation property, we try to find a `EntitySeed<TNavigation>` class for it.
 If none is found, we'll repeat this process for `TNavigation`.

 #### `GetDefault` default behaviour
-When seeding without a class, the library will call the first constructor it finds for `TEntity`, using example values for any constructor arguments as needed.
+When seeding without a class, the library will call the first constructor it finds for `TEntity`, using example values for any constructor arguments as needed:
+- if it is a `string`, a random `Guid` will be used.
+- otherwise, the default value for the type will be used.

 ### When to override `Prerequisites` / `GetDfault`
 Both the `Prerequisites` and `GetDefault` methods are optional.
 If you don't need to explicitly state what this behaviour will be, the library will behave [as above](#seeding-without-a-class).